JoniRinta-Kahila/wpcrackergui/README.md

 FrontEnd | X | X | X | X |
 Tested | 0 | X | X | deb11 |

-### TODO
-- FronEnd
-    - [ ] process the exception information sent by the backend.
-- Backend
-    - [ ] abort the process where the server responds with 400 etc.
-    - [ ] sending exception information to the frontend.

 ### Requirements
 .NET Core 3.1